rubzip/PoliticalPass/README.md

 The goal of this project is to predict if a (Spanish) twitter personality is left-wing or right-wing based on his tweets.

+## To do list (Only for me)
+- [ ] **Build the model.** A good idea could train a pre-trained model as [BERT](https://www.tensorflow.org/text/tutorials/fine_tune_bert).
+- [ ] Increment the dataset.
+- [ ] Divide dataset in Train/Dev/Test.
+Train and Test must have the same data origin, Test must have different Twitter accounts
+- [ ] Create an embedding projector: https://projector.tensorflow.org/
+- [ ] Organize better the cleaning directory, we have a lot of useless files.
+- [ ] Implement recurrency on data mining.
+- [ ] Optimize lemmatizing.
+- [ ] Build another list of Twitter personalities to test the NN with a different dataset (almost 18 accounts).
+- [ ] Program a web interface that scraps tweets and uses the model to predict the political ideology.
+- [ ] Upload the trained model to hugging face.
+- [ ] Google Form.
+- [ ] Fix `.gitnore` to ignore the `config.py` file.

 The most important files are:

 * `config.py` : Python file that stores API keys.